crsl4/julia-workshop/lectures/day1_2get-started.md

 - Keep track of the simulations you have done, and never again overwrite files!

-DrWatson Workflow in a nutshell:
+DrWatson Workflow in a nutshell (copied from DrWatson tutorial):
 ![](https://juliadynamics.github.io/DrWatson.jl/dev/workflow.png)

 ## Post-workshop learning

 - Checkout [this youtube](https://www.youtube.com/watch?v=jKATlEAu8eE&feature=youtu.be) video about DrWatson.
-Kudos George for package branding!
+Kudos to George for package branding!
 - Read DrWatson [documentation](https://juliadynamics.github.io/DrWatson.jl/dev/).
-What is shown here was only the tip of the iceberg!
+What is shown here is only the tip of the iceberg!